profile

 XBIZ: What led you to work with Adam & Eve?
 Did you always have a passion for adult products?

 Kate McGregor: My career journey has been pretty unique.
 My dad, Scott, worked a corporate job until my brother and I graduated from college.
-In 2007, he called and said, “I bought an Adam & Eve franchise!” which he was finally able to get open in 2010 after a long period of having to fight the town, landlords and whatnot.
+In 2007, he called and said, “I bought an Adam & Eve franchise!” which he was finally to open in 2010 after a long period of having to fight the town, landlords and whatnot.

 While he was building his business, I was building mine.
 In 2015, I was a paralegal considering law school, going so far as to start prepping for the LSAT — when fate intervened.
 At 30 years old, I had to get a hip replacement due to a congenital defect and while I was recovering, my law firm let me go.
 In the midst of my darkest days came an inspiration: to start my own dog-walking and pet-sitting business.